maziesmith/bookstore-webforms/readme.txt

 Bookstore

-This is a personal project where I put into practice the knowledge acquired in web development with Asp.NET Web Forms.
+This is a personal project where I put into practice the knowledge acquired in web development with Asp.NET Web Forms and Bootstrap.